zacanger/dotfiles/misc/chromebook-notes.md

 1. go back and ctrl+alt+t, enter 'shell'
 1. follow the crouton install instructions
 1. `crouton -r xenial -t x11,cli-extra`
+  * crouton says xenial is the most recent supported ubuntu, so i guess just go with that
 1. `sudo enter-chroot -n xenial` and do all the setup there (install i3, set up xinitrc, etc)
 1. put some kinda start alias in the chronos .bashrc, like `alias start='sudo enter-chroot -n xenial xinit'`
 1. get back in and finish setup from bits of bin/new-linux.sh